awsdocs/aws-cdk-guide/v2/hello_world.md

 Each AWS CDK app should be in its own directory, with its own local module dependencies\.
 Create a new directory for your app\.
 Starting in your home directory, or another directory if you prefer, issue the following commands\.

 **Important**
-Be sure to name your project directory `hello-cdk`, *exactly as shown here\.* The AWS CDK project template uses the directory name to name things in the generated code, so if you use a different name, the code in this tutorial won't work\.
+Be sure to name your project directory `hello-cdk`, *exactly as shown here\.* The AWS CDK project template uses the directory name to name things in the generated code\.
+If you use a different name, the code in this tutorial won't work\.

 ```
 mkdir hello-cdk
 cd hello-cdk
 ```

-Now initialize the app using the cdk init command, specifying the desired template \("app"\) and programming language\.
-That is:
+Now initialize the app by using the cdk init command\.
+Specify the desired template \("app"\) and programming language as shown in the following examples:

 ------
 #### [ TypeScript ]